“The face of Catholic America is changing.”

 Our Spanish immersion program has been a major part of transforming our school culture.
 We now have school wide dinners four times each year, and we’ve changed our hiring practices to consider the multilingual needs of our community.
 It’s been a beautiful thing.

-What were some of the initial concerns the tour community expressed who you were exploring adding an ad.a.lingua dual language immersion program, and have they been overcome?
+What were some of the initial concerns the your community expressed when you were exploring adding an ad.a.lingua dual language immersion program, and have they been overcome?

 Initially, there was concern at the leadership level that we wouldn’t have the resources or bandwidth to implement an add.a.lingua dual language program well, given all the other priorities and programs already in place.
 West Michigan is also home to lots of other add.a.lingua partner schools, and there was some concern that there might be too much competition for us to be successful.